mozilla/dxr/docs/source/configuration.rst

     build hosts's MAC address so errant concurrent builds on different hosts at least won't clobber each other.
 Default: ``dxr_{format}_{tree}_{unique}``

-``es_catalog_index``
-     The name to use for the :term:`catalog index`.
-You probably don't need to change this unless you want multiple otherwise-independent DXR deployments, with disjoint Switch Tree menus, sharing the same ES cluster.
-Default: ``dxr_catalog``

 ``es_catalog_replicas``
-    The number of elasticsearch replicas to make of the catalog index.
+    The number of elasticsearch replicas to make of the :term:`catalog index`.
     This is read often and written only when an indexing run completes, so crank it up so there's a replica on every node for best performance.
 But remember that writes will hang if at least half of the attempted copies aren't available.
 Default: ``1``

 ``es_indexing_timeout``
     The number of seconds DXR should wait for elasticsearch responses during